thomass171/tcp-22/README.md

 * ImageHelper:handler.handlePixel
 * AbstractSceneRunner:handler.handle
+* An @Override annotation needs to be removed in GraphVisualizer.cs manually

 Furthermore Unity needs to know your HOSTDIR for finding bundle data.
 Go to file Main.js and adjust the SetEnvironmentVariable() call accordingly.